ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lectures/lect01.md

 # The textbook and the homework

-* Look over H00, H01, H02, and show the calendar.
+* Look over H00, H01, shown in the calendar.

 # IDLE and Python

-The syllabus is here:  <https://ucsb-cs8-f17.github.io/info/syllabus/>
+Reviw the syllabus at this link:  <https://ucsb-cs8-f18.github.io/info/syllabus/>